SEsnorre/markdown-portfolio/_includes/04-lists.md

+- this is
-Replace this with a list of your favorite things.
+- a list
+  - of things
+    1. haha
+    - dfa
+    1. haha
+  - not in order

+1. this is
+1. in order
+2. zweote

+:trollface: